jthingelstad/thingles.github.io/_posts/2016/2016-08-22-collaborative-gtd.md

 ---
 title: Collaborative GTD?
-description: Trying to use GTD tools for collaboration?
-I don't think this is a good idea.
+description: Trying to use a GTD tool in a collaborative environment with other people?
+GTD principles are great to share, but not tools.
 tags: GTD
 ---